 During 2007, more than 12 percent of Americans lived in poverty.
 Historically, poverty declines when people have access to resources to better themselves.
 Community counselors assist individuals stuck in poverty by directing them to available resources.

 Community counselors assist people with various types of problems.
 In fact, they spend a lot of time evaluating patients to determine root causes.
 After evaluating patients, they recommend solutions for each individual's unique situation.

 Community counselors assist groups, families, couples, and individuals.
 They teach patients how to avoid problems and frequently organize prevention programs.
 Many community counselors organize community awareness campaigns and meet with legislative representatives to discuss social problems.

 The differences community counselors make are often not recognized, but the effects of their work are visible in their communities.
 Community counselors cannot solve every problem, but they direct people to the resources needed to alter their lives.

 Community counselors work at the following organizations:

 Community counselors typically hold undergraduate degrees in human or social services as well as master's degrees in these or related disciplines.
 Many states require community counselors to satisfy licensing requirements before they can practice.
-These specialists should have excellent communication, leadership, and problem solving skills.
-Job prospects through the near future should be good for community counselors since job growth in this field is increasing at a faster pace than growth for other counseling jobs.
+These specialists should have excellent communication, leadership, and problem-solving skills.
+Job prospects in the near future should be good for community counselors since job growth in this field is increasing at a faster pace than growth for other counseling jobs.